Taito Phillip Field: Member of Parliament

+2004 Israel–New Zealand passport scandal

+An incident of passport fraud carried out by alleged Mossad agents in July 2004 led New Zealand to take diplomatic sanctions against Israel.
+High-level contacts between the two countries were suspended including the cancellation by New Zealand of a planned visit by Israeli President Moshe Katzav and approval for a new Israeli ambassador to New Zealand was delayed.
+Australian Jewish News credited Field with acting as a bridge between the two governments when he visited Nissan Krupsky, the former Israeli ambassador to New Zealand, in Israel in December.
+AJN reported that Field met with Israel's Foreign Ministry officials secretly because of the NZ ban on meetings between the government's officials.
+New Zealand Foreign Minister Phil Goff denied Field played any significant role in overcoming the diplomatic impasse on 1 July.
+"It wasn't a high-level visit.
+What he was doing was in a private capacity to see people he knew in Israel and I didn't raise any objection to him going."
+According to AJN, "While Field's visit eventually turned out to have critical diplomatic significance, it was described as private so as not to be seen as violating the sanctions imposed by Clark.
+Nonetheless, throughout his visit Field served as middleman between the two Governments, maintaining phone contacts with Wellington in order to secure Clark's approval for the start of the Ankara talks."
+Goff denied that the talks between Israel's FM official Michael Ronen and Ambassador Henderson were a direct result of Field's visit.

 Conflict of interest allegations

 In October 2005, Field lost his ministerial posts following controversies around allegations that he had improperly used his influence as an MP to receive material gain.
 In particular, it was alleged that he had used his position as a Member of Parliament to obtain a work permit for a non-resident who had worked as a tiler at reduced hourly rates on his home in Samoa.
 It was also alleged that Field had used his position to obtain a discounted price for a property deal he had constructed with low-income welfare beneficiaries in his electorate.
 An inquiry cleared him of any conflict of interest, but did criticise his judgement over the events.

-Further allegations of improper behaviour were made by the Television New Zealand Sunday program on 27 August 2006, which led to Prime Minister Helen Clark saying that Field should reconsider his future as an MP.
+Further allegations of improper behaviour were made by the Television New Zealand Sunday programme on 27 August 2006, which led to Prime Minister Helen Clark saying that Field should reconsider his future as an MP.
 Police launched an investigation the following day into claims that Field had benefited from helping people with immigration applications.
 Field was put on indefinite paid leave from Parliament by the Labour Party.
 After Field made comments to the media that he might run against the Labour Party in a future election, steps were taken on 13 February 2007 by Labour to expel Field from the party.